Bliksempie/fractured-world/chronicles/006-03-fragments-of-wisdom-western-europe-and-surrounds.md

 **Midgame**: Snippets from the 9-minute broadcast recovered by an old signal-bunker team.

 > "Not Latin.
 Not human.
 Just a voice that *knew* us.
-And it wasn’t praying."
+And it wasn't praying."
 <!-- /fragment-meta -->

 <!-- fragment-meta